 What’s the best bread for French toast?

-Stale bread is best for French toast because it’s a little drier, and will soak up that egg mixture before baking.
+Stale bread is best for French toast because it’s a little drier and will soak up that egg mixture before baking.

-This French toast recipe doesn’t need much for side dishes, but I love serving it with smoothies (this Healthy Strawberry Smoothie recipe and this Pineapple Smoothie are favorites), or fruit salad (this Creamy Fruit Salad Recipe, Hawaiian Fruit Salad, and Christmas Fruit Salad are fun ones depending on the season!), to create a more balanced meal.
+This French toast recipe doesn’t need much for side dishes, but I love serving it with smoothies (this Healthy Strawberry Smoothie recipe and this Pineapple Smoothie are favorites) or fruit salad (this Creamy Fruit Salad Recipe, Hawaiian Fruit Salad, and Christmas Fruit Salad are fun ones depending on the season!), to create a more balanced meal.

-Some of our best French Toast recipes:
+Some our best French toast recipes

-- Overnight Caramel French Toast
+- Overnight Caramel French Toast — a decadent weekend breakfast!

-- Baked Overnight Pumpkin French Toast
+- Baked Overnight Pumpkin French Toast — a fall twist.

-- Crockpot French Toast Recipe
+- Crockpot French Toast Recipe — when you need something hands off!

-- Overnight Peanut Butter French Toast Casserole
+- Overnight Peanut Butter French Toast Casserole — because we are all peanut butter lovers here!

 French Toast Casserole